 - Statement of purpose or outline of research project.
 The statement may not exceed 3 pages, double-spaced, 12-point Times New Roman type, with one-inch margins on all sides.
 Footnotes may be 10-point Times New Roman type, but are included in the three-page limit.
 Applicants may also submit a bibliography or references, not to exceed one page, 12-point Times New Roman type, with one-inch margins on all sides.
 If planning to study, include a description of how the period of study at the partner institution or abroad will contribute to degree.

 - Timeline (by week) of proposed research or study activities (no more than one page, single spaced).

-- Documentation of affiliation, if you are doing research and have an affiliation (not required).
+- Documentation of affiliation, if you are conducting research and have an affiliation (recommended but not required).

 - Curriculum vitae

-- Unofficial UW Transcript (PDF from MyUW: instructions)
+- Unofficial UW Transcript (How to generate a PDF from MyUW)